isomerpages/pmo-nptd/media-centre/speeches/_posts/2022-10-08-post-Opening Remarks by Minister Indranee Rajah at Celebrating Our Grands: A Song From Me To You 2022.md

 image: ""
 ---
 Ms Sun Xueling, Minister of State for Social and Family Development<br>
-Mr Ishak Ismail, Chairman of Families for Life Council Mr Kho Choon Keng, President of the Singapore Chinese Chamber of Commerce & Industry (SCCCI)<br>
+Mr Ishak Ismail, Chairman of Families for Life Council<br>
+Mr Kho Choon Keng, President of the Singapore Chinese Chamber of Commerce & Industry (SCCCI)<br>
 Distinguished Guests<br>
 Ladies and Gentlemen<br>